Anti-oxidants: Why Do They Matter?

 Provide anti-oxidant support with whole foods and supplements.
 It is impossible to avoid all stress in the polluted world in which we live, which is why our pet's ancestors did not need supplementation.
 Substances with high antioxidant activity include anthocyanins, beta-carotene, catechins, coenzyme Q10, flavonoids, lipoic acid, lutein, lycopene, selenium and vitamins A, C and E. Cruciferous vegetables like kale, collards, broccoli, and cabbage, along with fresh fruits like blueberries, are naturally high in anti-oxidant power.
 Orange and yellow fruits and vegetables like carrots, peppers, butternut and acorn squash, pumpkin, and sweet potatoes are naturally high in beta-carotene.
 Herbs like cinnamon, oregano, ginger, turmeric and rosemary have anti-oxidant properties.

 For those than are unable to provide whole food antioxidant support, there are literally thousands of supplements available.
 CoQ10 and Vitamin C are popular with many pet owners.
-I have put together a combination of ingredients that help protect against oxidative stress, which I use for all my pets and recommend for my patients.
+I have put together a combination of ingredients in my wellness formula that help protect against oxidative stress, which I use for all my pets and recommend for my patients.